|

 Smoking-Meat.com is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Smoked pork tenderloin is one of my favorite cuts of pork and I, being the pork lover that I am, have a hard time choosing between this cut and the filet of beef.. it really is THAT good.
+Smoked pork tenderloin is one of my favorite cuts of pork, and I, being the pork lover that I am, have a hard time choosing between this cut and the filet of beef.
+It really is that good.
 Cooked correctly, it is tender, tasty, and very moist without a lot of fuss.

-It does cost a little more than the pork loin, pound for pound but, then, you get what you pay for and your taste buds will thank you time and time again.
+It does cost a little more than the pork loin, pound for pound, but, then, you get what you pay for, and your taste buds will thank you time and time again.

-I smoked these pork tenderloins with peach wood and even made a quick chutney using my barbecue sauce recipe as a base that I know you’ll love.
+I smoked these pork tenderloins with peach wood and even made a quick chutney using my barbecue sauce as a base that I know you'll love.

-Add some grilled vegetable skewers to this meal and you have a real winner on your hands.
+Add some grilled vegetable skewers to this meal, and you have a real winner on your hands.

 Important Information